nature-of-code/noc-book/README.md

-# The Nature of Code book project
+# The Nature of Code Book Project

 Hello.
 If you found your way here you have found the raw source material for my Nature of Code book.
 The book is for sale in PDF and print forms at [natureofcode.com](http://www.natureofcode.com).
 There, you'll also find a free version of the book available as HTML.